Adoption metrics

 2. Independent operation stays realistic.
 Node, mining, and infrastructure requirements do not collapse into a few operators.

-3. Security economics mature.
+3. Security economics hold up.
 Fees, mining rewards, liquidity, and hash power support a credible long-term security budget.

 4. Roadmap work ships carefully.
-Toccata and later app foundations become useful without confusing targeted work with live mature apps.
+Toccata and later app foundations ship without confusing protocol activation with live apps.

 5. Education stays honest.
 Kaspa's strongest advocates keep the distinction between live facts, roadmap, research, and valuation.